SettleMint

 • The wallet and identity exist.

-• The operator assigned the required platform role.
+• You assigned the required platform role.

 See Add administrators for role assignment.